aces/Loris/docs/wiki/99_Developers/Developers_Guide.md

 The `Needs Rebase` label can be added if a PR has merge conflicts with the branch it is based off of.

 The `Needs Work` label can be added if a PR is not yet ready for review and requires more work before it can be approved.

+Other Labels can also be added by reviewers at their discretion.

 ### Code Review Etiquette
 The most important thing to remember during code review is to be respectful and positive in all correspondence with other developers.
 It is also good practice